 [toolchain]

-channel = "nightly" # use the nightly version of Rust
+channel="stable" # We'll just use the most recent stable version of Rust for now

 .cargo/config.toml